speedledger/po-property-translator/README.md

 Round-trip transformation between Java property files and PO-files for translations.
 This tool makes translating text inside java:s properties-files easier.
-When running the export-tool, a .po-file is produces.
+When running the export-tool, a .po-file is produced.
 This can be sent for translation.
 When the file comes back, the tool PoImporter can import these texts back into the .properties-files.
 It can be useful when using GWT (Google web toolkit).